Millicent Simmonds: TV roles and return to A Quiet Place

-Grey House and projects in development
+Grey House, Pretty Lethal, and projects in development

 Simmonds starred in the short film Bumblebees which premiered on June 11, 2022, at Tribeca Film Festival.
 She also had her Broadway debut in the Broadway adaptation of Levi Holloway's play Grey House, which premiered on May 30, 2023.
 Simmonds said that acting on Broadway demands more exaggerated expressions than in film or TV, due to the need for audience visibility.
 She also contrasted the repetitive nature of stage performances with the varying day-to-day scenes in film and TV.
 Entertainment Weeklys Emlyn Travis wrote, "Simmonds, who is deaf, performs the tunes in American Sign Language alongside her costars, who... also sign with and interpret for her character throughout the performance in an excellent display of representation and accessibility on stage."
-Grey House closed on July 30, 2023 due to low ticket sales.
+Grey House closed on July 30, 2023, due to low ticket sales.

 In July 2021, Simmonds partnered with Circle of Confusion Television Studios to star in and executive produce a TV adaptation of the 2022 deaf-themed book True Biz by Sara Nović.
 In the following October, Simmonds was cast as the deafblind historical figure Helen Keller for the film Helen & Teacher with principal photography planned at the time to start in mid-2022.
 Neither project has yet moved past the development stage.

-In February 2023, Simmonds was cast in the action-thriller film Ballerina Overdrive.
+In February 2023, Simmonds was cast in the action-thriller film Pretty Lethal.
+For her ballerina role, she trained at Ballet West Academy in Salt Lake City, Utah for several months, with tapping in rhythm to music to help guide her.
+In Budapest, before the start of filming, she and the rest of the cast went through a ballet bootcamp.
+The film was released in March 2026.

-Simmonds was cast with Noomi Rapace in the horror thriller film No Man's Land due to begin filming in April 2026.
+By March 2026, Simmonds was cast in A Quiet Place Part III, reprising her role from the first two parts.
+She was also cast with Noomi Rapace in the horror thriller film No Man's Land due to begin filming in April 2026.
+In the following May, she was cast in the French Revolution-set film Vermilion alongside Isabella Rossellini and Emma Laird, with the film to be directed by Jon Amiel.